Gerasim75/security-and-emergency-device-on-arduino/README.md

   <li>Create a new project in the ArduinoIDE environment
   <li>Add to the project via the library manager: <a href="https://github.com/PaulStoffregen/SoftwareSerial/archive/refs/heads/master.zip">SoftwareSerial.h</a>, <a href="https://github.com/PaulStoffregen/EEPROM/archive/refs/heads/master.zip">EEPROM.h</a>, <a href="https://github.com/pythonista/CyberLib/archive/refs/heads/master.zip">CyberLib.h</a>
   <li>Select the Arduino Nano card in the project settings
-  <li>Copy the program code from src/main.cpp to the project file
+  <li>Copy the program files from folder src to the project folder arduino
   <li>Upload the program to the controller using the standard ArduinoIDE tool
 </ul>
 <h2 align=center>Description of the device operation</h2>